O Ramen – Albuquerque, New Mexico

 The Tonkotsu (pork bone broth) is rendered from the long (18 hours), slow boiling of pork hocks, neck bones and other ingredients.
 This is a magnificent elixir, as soothing and comforting a broth as I’ve ever had.
-My friend Andrea Lin, the luminous restaurant critic for the Albuquerque Journal, calls it “liquid pork.”
+My friend Andrea Lin, the erstwhile restaurant critic for the Albuquerque Journal, calls it “liquid pork.”
 The porkalicious broth elevates the ramen noodles and miso to rarefied company, easily among the very best soups I’ve ever had.
 I’m in good company.
 Nikko calls it “some of the best ramen ever.”
 O Ramen is so good, I momentarily contemplated not sharing it with my readers for fear it will get too crowded and I’d have to wait for a seat.

 6 January 2019: One of the O Ramen offerings which most excited Nikko is the Takoyaki which she thought she’d never have again without traveling to Japan or New York City.
 She described is as “awesome and perfect.”
 Takoyaki, a casual Japanese fast food appetizer, translates literally to “octopus fried,” but that translation short-changes it.
 Takoyaki are tiny, piping hot balls of fried batter stuffed with green onions, ginger and octopus (yes, octopus) and topped with a small dollop of mayo.
 A crispy exterior easily gives way to a gooey, addictively delicious interior.
 Available in small (four pieces) or large (eight pieces), this is a perfect precursor to the ramen.